- 1 New York Fire and Burn Lawyers

 HURT911® Injury Concierge Service™ — We may be able to provide you with our Injury Concierge Service™ which provides you with car service for transportation to and from doctors, and other places where you need to go.
 We may even be able to provide someone to help you on a daily basis with shopping and other daily chores.

-HURT911® Personal Medical Manager™ — We provide many of our clients with a personal case medical manager who is a licensed NY medical doctor with a specialty of Physical Medicine & Rehabilitation can help make sure you get the right treatment you need.
+HURT911® Personal Medical Manager™ — We provide many of our clients with a personal case medical manager who is a licensed NY medical doctor with a specialty in Physical Medicine & Rehabilitation can help make sure you get the right treatment you need.

 Why Injuries from Fire Entitle You to Substantial Valuable Compensation